“Research your own experience, absorb what is useful, reject what is useless, add what is specifically your own.” – Bruce Lee.

 In the Great Plains Kenya camps, gardens of fresh vegetables and herbs, sealed off from animals, provide much of our produce, while other food is all locally sourced in the country.

-“We don’t believe in flying fish around the world and it’s a commitment we started with and have stuck to right from the beginning,” says Beverly.
+“We don’t believe in flying fish around the world, and it’s a commitment we started with and have stuck to right from the beginning,” says Beverly.
 “In Botswana, we didn’t believe in bringing the ocean to a landlocked country.”

-What Our Chefs Have to Say
+What Our Chefs Have to Say about plant based cuisine

 Above: At the recent cooking retreat with Antonia, some of our Kenyan chefs explored a local permaculture garden, harvested their own vegetables and other produce and then cooked up a storm with the fresh ingredients.
 After their hard work and learning, they gathered around the lunch table to enjoy a few delicious 100% organic plant-based dishes.

-A search for truth and evolution in conservation, through systems such as solar power, in-house water bottling plants, biogas energy, and food alchemy.
+A search for truth and evolution in conservation through systems such as solar power, in-house water bottling plants, biogas energy, and food alchemy.
 As we delve deeper into offering guests tastes that suit their preferences and palates, from gluten, lactose and sugar-free to plant-based, we realise more and more the magic in food – and its ability to transform us and our relationship with the earth.

 Explore your own plant-based journey with Great Plains Conservation and find out more about our camps here >